What is nortriptyline?

 How do I get nortriptyline?

-Nortriptyline is a prescription medicine so you’ll need to talk to your healthcare provider first.
-Get started today with a Cove doctor consultation.
+Nortriptyline is a prescription medicine so you’ll need to talk to your medical provider first.
+Get started today with a Cove consultation.

 How should I take it?